Navigate to Standards Based Grades > Configurations > Standards.

 To Inactivate a Standard/Category, select the standard by clicking on it in the standard list.
 Click on the Change button.
 Click on the Status drop down and select Inactive.
 The Last School Year that the Category was active is also available to be updated.
 Click on the Update button to save the changes.

 It is a good practice to inactivate standards in the new school year that should no longer be used.
-(Make these changes in the new school year after rollover).
+Make these changes in the new school year after rollover but before report cards are adjusted or teachers begin working on their gradebooks.
 Inactive standards will not be available when updating the report card layouts or for teachers when adding standards to assignments.

-Standards not already linked to a category can be linked through this form.
+Standards not already linked to a category can be linked through this page.
 Select the category standard from the list on the left side of the page.
-Sub standards that are associated with that category standard will display in the list to the right.
+Sub-standards that are associated with that category standard will display in the list to the right.

 After all the standards have been entered on the Standards form a report can be run to verify the information.
 Click on the Standards Based Standards link under the Setup/Config category of the Standards Based Grades Dashboard or click the Report link under Standards Based Grades in the navigation.
 Select the Standards Based Standards report.